Josh Bell Player Props: Guardians vs. Red Sox

-The Cleveland Guardians, including Josh Bell (batting .229 in his past 10 games, with two doubles, a home run, three walks and six RBI), take on starter Kutter Crawford and the Boston Red Sox at Progressive Field, Wednesday at 7:10 PM ET.
+The Cleveland Guardians, including Josh Bell (.275 on-base percentage in past 10 games, 55 points below season-long percentage), battle starter Matt Dermody and the Boston Red Sox at Progressive Field, Thursday at 7:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Red Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Red Sox.

 Josh Bell Game Info & Props vs. the Red Sox